 Clinical Trials Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug andmay not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates moved in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Table 1 lists adverse reactions where the frequency was greater than or equal to 3%in any OraVerse dose group and was equal to or exceeded that of the control group.
+Table 1 lists adverse reactions where the frequency was greater than or equal to 3% in any OraVerse dose group was equal to or exceeded that of the control group.

 Table 1: Adverse Reactions with Frequency Greater Than

 or Equal to 3% and Equal to or Exceeding Control

 |Patients with AEs||15(18)||82 (29)||20 (39)||117(28)||96 (27)|